hou2zi0/tei-doc-link/README.md

 ## TEI Documentation Links
 Provides automatic linking of element and attribute names in code snippets to their respective page within the TEI-P5-XML documentation using JavaScript.

-Tested with [Impress.js](https://github.com/impress/impress.js/).
+Tested with [Impress.js](https://github.com/impress/impress.js/) and  [Highlight.js](http://idodev.co.uk/2013/03/syntax-highlighting-with-highlightjs/) (propably needs some css fine tuning depending on your other packages).

 Also works, of course, in the context of “normal” web pages, e.g. see live demo [here](https://hou2zi0.github.io/tei-doc-link/examples/example.html).

 It also provides a simple CSS stylesheet to mimic the Atom dark theme.
 The classes used by the CSS are applied by JavaScript and are as follows: